clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 draft: true
 ---
 <br>
-We have a lot of work to catch up on!
-Our 10 developers working on long-term projects check in with their May and June project updates (generally published between 29 June and 3 July 2023).
+There is a lot of work to catch up on!
+Our 10 developers working on long-term projects check in with their May and June project updates.
 We also have two updates from shorter Q1 2023 projects (Donut and Adelph/Manifold).
 <br>

 ### 2023 Long-Term Projects